danielhangan/danielhangan/README.md

 # Python Engineer based in Europe.
 - 🔭 I’m currently working at Radicle Insights.
-- 🌱 I’m currently learning ML, IoT, Blockchain.
+- 🌱 I’m currently into ML and Full-Stack w/ Python & TypeScript.
 - 👯 I’m looking to collaborate on Blockchain Projects.
 - 💬 Ask me about any python related topic.
 - 📫 How to reach me: LinkedIn